takagi97/LLMs-are-parallel-multilingual-learners/README.md

 ## 4 Fine-tuning and Inference
 We use LLaMA-Factory and their official code to do fine-tuning and inference, which is detailed in the table below.
 The setup of fine-tuning and inference is provided in the appendix of our paper.

-Model | Fine-tuning or Not | Tool of Fine-tuning and Inference
+Model | LoRA tuning or Not | Tool of Fine-tuning and Inference
 ---|---|---
 ChatGPT | N | [OpenAI's API](https://platform.openai.com/docs/api-reference)
 Qwen-7B | Y | [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory/tree/v0.3.2)